mimoo/feedback_real_world_cryptography/README.md

-# feedback_real_world_cryptography
+This is for people to give me feedback on the book [Real World Cryptography](https://www.manning.com/books/real-world-cryptography?a_aid=Realworldcrypto&a_bid=ad500e09).

-repository for people to leave feedback for the book Real World Cryptography
+Just create an issue!